PiErr0r/algo/Algorithms_and_Data_structures_Wirth/chapter01_notes.md

 # Chapter 1 - Fundamental data structures

+  TODO:
+  tree data structure to act as a Set data structure

 Nothing new actually, already know what and how those work (int, float, bool, char, array, struct) but Set is new (new as in not existent in C but it could be built with trees - TODO for later)
 But some thing should be noted, like algo to calculate fast power, or one to write negative powers of 2 which i don't exactly understand